ssanj/babyloncandle/posts/2020-06-13-contravariant-functors.md

 At least this is somewhat more readable - but the great thing is that knowing the laws helped us make our code more legible.
 But still - what does this do?

-The trick is to remember that Contravaraint compose works in **reverse** to normal composition:
+The trick is to remember that Contravaraint composition works in **reverse** to normal composition:

 ```{.haskell .scrollx}
 contramap f . contramap g = contramap (g . f) -- notice the (g . f) instead of (f. g)